TNA Impact Wrestling: Results And Commentary From January 12, 2017 Episode

 Backstage Drama, For The Last Time (?)

 Mike and Maria blamed Allie for the outcome of the previous match.
-Then Rosemary showed up, with an invitation for Jade: a monster’s ball match.
+Then Rosemary showed up with an invitation for Jade to a monster’s ball match.
 The two traded moves for a while until Rosemary bailed.
-Looks like a monster’s ball match between Rosemary and Jade is now in the works.
+It looks like a monster’s ball match between Rosemary and Jade is now in the works.

 Tag Team Title Match: Champions The Hardys (Matt & Jeff) vs. The Wolves (Edwards & Richards)

 This is the match that everybody tuned in last night to see, and it didn’t disappoint.
-Both teams battled back and forth, with no clear leader going into commercial break.
+Both teams battled back and forth with no clear leader going into commercial break.
 Coming back from commercials, the back-and-forth continued.
-In the end, however, The Hardy’s prevailed, with Jeff pinning Richards for the win, and remain TNA Tag Team Champions.
+In the end, however, The Hardy’s prevailed with Jeff pinning Richards for the win, and they remain the TNA Tag Team Champions.

 The Takeaway

-411 Mania‘s Larry Csonka was generally impressed with the night’s matches and backstage drama, but thought they could have done more with the Wolves’ buildup to the match.
+411 Mania‘s Larry Csonka was generally impressed with the night’s matches and backstage drama but thought they could have done more with the Wolves’ buildup to the match.
 Cage Side Seats‘ Kyle Decker was equally impressed, although he was put off by Rex’ new gimmick and the lack of attention to the Jade and Rosemary feud.

 What did you think of Thursday night’s TNA Impact Wrestling?